-This year marks my 25th year of motherhood so I guess it is time that I acknowledge that my mom was right: time has flown, and many moments escaped uncherished.
+This year marks my 26th year of motherhood so I guess it is time that I acknowledge that my mom was right when she told me time would fly by and yes, many moments escaped uncherished.

-I watched and admired the moms who had it all together and whose young kids were reaching milestones I hoped mine would reach too.
+I wanted what was best for my kids, to provide a secure environment for them so they could achieve and even excel beyond what I had.
+I watched and admired the moms who had it all together.
+Whose young kids were reaching milestones I hoped mine would reach one day.